 Learn how to draw a great looking Lungs with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Lungs.
+By following the simple steps, you too can easily draw a perfect Lungs.

 The lungs are among the largest organs in the human body.
 These muscular air sacs are located within the chest.